Ferocious-0xide/pdf-generator-sf/README.md

 A Python service that generates 3"x3" PDF barcodes from JSON payloads.
 Designed to work with Salesforce flows.

+## ⚠️ Disclaimer

+**PROOF OF CONCEPT ONLY**: This service is currently a proof of concept and is not ready for production use.
+It lacks proper security measures, comprehensive error handling, load testing, and other requirements for a production-grade application.
+Use at your own risk and only in development/testing environments.

 ## Requirements

 - Python 3.9+